 $AUD9983/$US6984 per person, departing Cairo

-A journey throughout Egypt focussing on millennia of textile expertise experienced in Edwardian style.
+Our second journey along the Nile Valley in Egypt focuses on millennia of textile expertise, which we experience in Edwardian style .
 Utilising attractive accommodation, dahabiya boats developed by the British to cruise the Nile in Style, and wonderful meals, guests not only experience the diversity of excellent textiles and crafts, but do so in a way reminiscent of past times.

 Tour is hosted with Textile Expert Nancy Hoskins and assisted by Christine Pearson, a Director of Intentionally Different Travel as Tour Concierge.